BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 end
 </div>

-The Android Gradle Plugin (AGP) offers APIs to do this, so SDK vendors can just provide a Gradle plugin and—ta-da! once you apply it, your app is automatically instrumented.
+The Android Gradle Plugin (AGP) offers APIs to do this, so SDK vendors can just provide a Gradle plugin and—ta-da!
+Once you apply it, your app is automatically instrumented.

 Note that there are other ways to achieve this without the AGP.
 Notably, Kotlin now uses an Intermediate Representation (IR), before it gets compiled down to a target-specific format.
-You can now write a Kotlin IR compiler plugin to transform the IR code and add your own hooks in an Android-agnostic way.
+You can write a Kotlin IR compiler plugin to transform the IR code and add your own hooks in an Android-agnostic way.

 ## Reverse-engineering a built APK